 Enrichment Duration: 12 months Aims The Junior Secondary School Sports Program involves students having the opportunity to participate in the annual interhouse swimming, cross country and athletics carnivals with the best performers selected in the school teams to compete at zone or regional carnivals.
 Elite athletes are provided with a pathway for selection over a range of sports in Sunshine Coast and Queensland teams.
 Students are involved in a weekly sports program, where Students participate in weekly Sport and Recreation options.
 Participation in sport provides children with the knowledge, skills and behaviours required to develop and maintain their physical, mental, social and emotional health.
 Sport promotes the potential for lifelong participation in physical activity through the development of motor skills, movement competence and health-related physical fitness.
-Engaging in sport provides children with a sense of community and social connectedness which are vital components of overall wellbeing.
-Content During Terms 2 and 4, Year 8 students are encouraged to represent Maroochydore State High School in the Sunshine Coast Central Zone Interschool Sport Competition.
-This provides the opportunity for students to compete against nine other schools and choose from a number of different sports each term for each year level.
-Maroochydore State High School has a commitment to fill teams in all sports, as the competition has delivered an excellent sports experience for our students over many years.
-Students not selected in these teams choose from a range of Recreational Sport options.
-During Terms 1 and 3, students will be involved in interhouse competition across a wide range of Prerequisites sports and physical activities.
-Assessment N/A Special subject requirements Nil Fees (Additional to SRS charges) There is a fee to cover transport to Sport or Recreational Sport and an additional small fee for Year 8 Interschool Sport.
-Year 8 Recreational activities [charges per information sheet distributed via students to parents each term].
+Engaging in sport provides children with a sense of community and social connectedness which are vital components of overall Content wellbeing.
+During Terms 2 and 4, Year 8 students are encouraged to represent Maroochydore State High School in the Sunshine Coast Central Zone Interschool Sport Competition.
+This provides the opportunity for students to compete against nine other schools and choose from a number of different sports each term for each year level. has delivered an excellent sports Students not selected in these te During Terms 1 and 3, students experience for our stu o fill teams in all sports, as the competition idents over many years.
+Inge of Recreational Sport options.
+Enhouse competition across a wide range of Prerequisites sports and physical activities. · Assessment N/A Special subject requirements Nil